conradakunga/Blog/_posts/2022-03-29-cleaner-code-with-swtich-expressions-in-c-.md

 ![](../images/2022/03/CompilerHelp.png)

-It doesn't do this on the first version.
+The compiler does not attempt to validate the previous version of the function.

-C# 8 introduced switch expressions to simplify code like this still further:
+C# 8 introduced [switch expressions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/switch-expression) to simplify code like this still further:

 ```csharp
 char GradeBySwitchV3(int grade) =>